-Whether you harassment is threatening your faculty position or whether you being accused of sexual misconduct as a professor, this is almost always a career threatening event.
+Whether your harassment is threatening your faculty position or whether you being accused of sexual misconduct as a professor, this is almost always a career-threatening event.
 Jobs are scarce in academia and very specialized, and the protections of tenure are being weakened by the increased power of administrators who assert authority over through the campus courts.
 If you are an adjunct faculty member, you may also find that your contract is not renewed.

 With your reputation and livelihood at stake, hiring an experienced higher education attorney will help you build your case and defend your job.
 Universities and colleges are not the same as private corporations, and your attorney needs to understand the academic environment.

 A good attorney will help you build your claims against the university from the moment an investigation begins.
 They help you develop your evidence, identify witnesses, gather documents; and they protect you in interviews.